lmorchard/blog.lmorchard.com/posts/2015-07-22-the-verge-web-sucks.md

 Here's another idea: Almost a year ago, [I heard the notion of "Subscribe 2 Web" at Mozilla][s2w].
 The gist is that you're worth about $6.20 per month across publishers via advertising revenues.
 What if you paid that much into an account yourself every month and used a mechanism built into your browser to distribute that money?
 Yeah, it's micropayments, but I find it interesting that these folks came up with a specific dollar amount that doesn't sound terrible.

 But, if you don't like that, we have other options.
 I'm a listener of Tom Merritt's [Daily Tech News Show][dtns] - and [I support him via Patreon][dtns-patreon].
 We've also got things like [Flattr][].
-We've got a pile of other ideas out there - but, none of them are as convenient as web spyware because users don't complain or impose a cost.
+We've got a pile of other ideas out there - but, none of them are as convenient as web spyware when users don't complain or impose a cost.
 If browsers started getting tough on web spyware, necessity might force some of these options to grow.

 ## Wrapping up

-Yeah, so I'm out of steam.
+So, I'm out of steam.
 Sorry ([not sorry](http://blog.lmorchard.com/2013/02/25/too-long-read-anyway/)) for the wall of text, and the complete lack of pictures toward the end.

-Anyway, there are many things that make the mobile web suck.
+Anyway, yeah, there are many things that can make the mobile web suck.
 Bad CSS layout, heavy UI frameworks, you name it.
 And, yeah, browsers can get better.
 They *are* getting better.
 There are interesting capabilities on the horizon.

 But, I can't help thinking if everyone shrank those tracking & advertising icebergs down to some sane magnitude relative to the actual content, that this web might be a better place overall.